DaniilKardava/QuantitativeTrading/personal_projects/reinforcement_learning/model_code/README.md

 The minute data provided above is only a small subset of what the model was trained on.
 It is padded with a repeating value where data is missing.
 </br>
 </br>
-Once again, my understanding of some of the functions are rather limited, so the code is likely inneficient, and the comments are not very enlightening.
+Once again, my understanding of some of the functions are rather limited, so the code is likely inefficient, and the comments are not very enlightening.
 </br>
 </br>
 Below is the performance of model number 3 million.